nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `contact add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `contact add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Deleting a contact : `contact delete`

-Deletes the specified contact from the contact list.

-Format: `contact delete i/INDEX`

-* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `contact list` followed by `contact delete i/2` deletes the 2nd contact in the contact list.

 ### Adding a task: `task add`